esdcskp-edscpcs/skp/_guides/nexus-plugin-jenkins-install-basic-config.md

    - Integrate with popular development tools like Maven, Eclipse, IntelliJ, Visual Studio, GitHub, Bamboo, and Jenkins.
    - Provide a full suite of supported [REST APIs](https://help.sonatype.com/iqserver/automating/rest-apis) that provide access to core features for custom implementations.

-## 1. Installation
+## Installation

-a.
-Search Nexus Platform in Manage Plugins in Jenkins.
+   1. Search Nexus Platform in Manage Plugins in Jenkins.
-b.
-Download now and install after restart.
+   2. Download now and install after restart.

 ## 2. Add cert to Jenkins (Skip if already done)